AIR12: Versatile, customizable, and easy to transport.

 Versatile mounting for a variety of applications.

 The AIR12’s molded plastic cabinet can be mounted in several ways, providing tremendous versatility.
 The multi-angle enclosure sports nonskid rubber feet on the bottom for upright front-of-house use and nonskid rubber feet on one side for stage monitor applications.
-Rig the speaker using M10 fly points, yoke-mount it to walls or beams, or ground-stack it for portable applications.
+Rig the speaker using M10 fly points or ground-stack it for portable applications.
 Mount it on a tripod or atop an AIR-series subwoofer using an optional sub pole.
 The integrated dual-position pole mount lets you aim the speaker level or at a 7.5˚ downward tilt.
 And the AIR12 is easy to transport, thanks to its top-mounted handle.

 You’ll be floored.